ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NIL: Updated the NIL test suite by generating the code using the new system.
 - RT:  Removed I/O Queues and Streams interface, now those exists (much improved) inside the HAL.
 - HAL: Improvements to the I/O queues now timeouts are absolute for